sorrentinomars/Martina-Sorrentino-Master-Thesis/README.md

 The original datasets and trained machine learning models are not included in this repository due to privacy and ethical restrictions related to the source data.

-The code documents the methodology and allows reproduction of the analysis pipeline with appropriate access to the required data and trained models.
+The code documents the methodology and allows reproduction of the analysis pipeline with appropriate access to the required data.

 ## Interactive visualisations